lukaspalkovic/avarduDocDCS/common/source/docs/common-airvolute-DroneCore-Suite.rst

 Airvolute DroneCore.Suite
 ===========================

 **DroneCore.Suite** is a one stop autopilot and flight computer solution for developers of advanced drone systems demanding high computing power and high level of modularity.
-It creates the "core" of the drone containing most of necessary electronics to fly a quadcopter.
+It is the "core" of the drone containing most of its electronics in a compact form and it provides wide options for software development of the the most challenging AI and vission based applications.

 .. image:: ../../../images/airvolute_droneCore.Suite_9233.jpg

 It consists of a control part called **DroneCore.Pilot** and power part called **DroneCore.Power**.

--  **DroneCore.Pilot** - top board for control of the aircraft containing
+**DroneCore.Pilot** - top board for control of the aircraft containing

-   -  Jetson Xavier NX
+-  **Jetson Xavier NX**
 -  Cube flight controller
 -  Internal 5V power supply
 -  Power selector
 -  Peripheral connectors
 -  USB hub

--  **DroneCore.Power** - bottom board with power electronic containing
+**DroneCore.Power** - bottom board with power electronic containing

 -  4 FOC UAVCAN ESCs - 20A permanent / 40A peak current
+-  Stacked configuration allows 8 ESCs
 -  Power sensor (battery voltage and current measurement)
 -  Analog inputs for battery cell monitoring
 -  SMBUS
 -  LED Driver for 4 x WS2812B strips

 DroneCore.Suite comes with both Cube and Xavier NX preconfigured and communicating together and able to control a quadcopter.
 Developers no longer need to solve basic communication and compatibility issues coming from connecting two different IT worlds.
 It They can start to concentrate on their application needs from the beginning.